rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part06/README.md

 ### Cyclic Dependencies

 A cyclic dependency is when two modules depend on each other.
-Cyclic dependencies are not permitted in Java SE 9.

 One possible approach to address this is to remove the dependency and instead create a new module that both modules can depend on.
-This leads us to services which are described in section 2.

 ## <a name="q"></a>Quiz